PE / Sports Kit

-All other items are readily available from high street stores or their internet shopping websites.
+All items are also readily available from high street stores or their internet shopping websites.

 On health and safety grounds, we do not allow children to wear jewellery in our school except plain stud earrings which must be removed for PE.
 If a child wishes to have his/her ear(s) pierced, we ask that this be carried out at the beginning of the summer holiday, so that the healing process is complete by the time school starts again in September and the ear stud can be removed.
 In the rare cases when a child cannot remove their ear studs the child will be asked to cover the studs with tape or plasters during PE lessons.
 Inexpensive watches may be worn in Key Stage 2.